OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-package/index.md

 The `Persistent Volume Claim Name` field must be set to the name of the PersistentVolumeClaim resource to be used.

-For example, consider a PersistentVolumeClaim resource created with the following YAML.
+For example, consider a PersistentVolumeClaim resource created with the following YAML:

 ```yaml
 apiVersion: v1